Node and component

 Add other components

-We can add multiple components to one node so that we can extend features to the element.
+We can add multiple components to one node so that we can compose varying features to an element.
 In the example above, we can continue to select the

 New Sprite node, click the Add component button at the bottom of the Properties panel and select UI Component -> Button to add a Button component.